 3 Days in the Nation’s Capital

-A trip to Washington D.C. is a worthy bucket list contender for any one interested in history, politics, architecture, and/or art.
+Anyone interested in history, politics, architecture, and/or art, must put a trip to Washington DC on their bucket list.
 The National Mall is home to an amazing assortment of world class museums, galleries, and of course, stunning monuments dedicated to influential historical figures and events.

 Below is a sample 3 day weekend itinerary for exploring the Capitol Hill neighborhood.
 Of course, a full week would be preferable to really take in all the historical sights.
 Note: there is so much to see and do, and thus, this list is not by any means all inclusive, but rather a helpful guide to some of the best attractions within the city.

 3:00pm – Check into the Capitol Hill Hotel.
 This wonderful moderately priced 3.5 star hotel is located within walking distance to the monuments.
 Nothing too fancy, but the price is right.
 Amenities include a complimentary breakfast, 24/7 coffee and tea, a complimentary wine hour, and bike rentals.
 Decor is pretty simplistic, yet the aesthetic pleasing.
 Staff is friendly and willing to help with any trip recommendations.